 The Authority is a discretely presented component unit of the State of Tennessee and uses proprietary fund accounting.
 The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America using the accrual basis of accounting and the flow of economic resources measurement focus.
-This basis recognizes revenues when earned and expenses at the time liabilities are incurred.
+This basis recognizes revenues when earned and expenses at the time liabilities are incurred regardless of the timing of related cash flows.
 Using the economic resources measurement focus, a reader is presented information that allows him/her to determine the transactions and events that have increased or decreased the total economic resources for the period.